-Valeria from one of the Italian companies that I reached out to for our 2003 summer tour wrote me today to ask for more information.
+An Italian woman named Valeria just wrote me back in response to an email I wrote three years ago when we were trying to set up our 2003 summer tour.
+She wanted more information.
 Evidently, three years after the fact, her director found our email and was interested in the possibility of collaborating.